-LEI believes that its most valuable asset is its staff.
+LEI Engineering & Surveying of Oregon believes that its most valuable asset is its staff.
 We hire the best and brightest in the industry and give them the tools they need to effectively meet client and project objects.
-Key to the LEI’s professionalism is that its staff combine a valuable mix of skills and expertise that include decades of seasoned experience and technological innovation.
-LEI’s senior professionals and key staff possess a wealth of operational, technical and management experience that forms a framework which enables them to take advantage of the technological innovations initiated by the younger staff.
+Key to the LEI Engineering & Surveying of Oregon's professionalism is that its staff combine a valuable mix of skills and expertise that include decades of seasoned experience and technological innovation.
+LEI Engineering & Surveying of Oregon's senior professionals and key staff possess a wealth of operational, technical and management experience that forms a framework which enables them to take advantage of the technological innovations initiated by the younger staff.

-At LEI, we make it a top priority to always stay well versed in the latest technologies available.
+At LEI Engineering & Surveying of Oregon, we make it a top priority to always stay well versed in the latest technologies available.
 Not to be overlooked is that this technology is successful because it is integrated with experience and traditional methods.
-We also clearly understands that technology is used, not to substitute for, but to enhance the diligence and professionalism that characterize its exceptional work.
+We also understand that technology is used to enhance, but not to substitute for, professionalism and customer service.

 Mr. Allen has more than 34 years of land surveying experience throughout the Pacific Northwest, including 25 years with the City of Seattle, Washington, Parks and Recreation Department.
 He has extensive experience in all aspects of traditional land surveying; including the public land survey, local boundary surveys, topographic surveys, deeds and recorded survey research, platting, and construction surveying.
 Mr. Allen is an integral part of the day-to-day operations at LEI and is proficient in the use of most mainstream survey instruments and data collection platforms.
 He is also a proficient operator of the Autodesk Land Development platform for survey data processing and final product preparation.
 Mr. Allen has worked in or on projects in most of the small cities located in the Willamette Valley.